kouk/permifrost/README.md

 shared databases which have simpler and more limited permissions than non-shared databases.

+According to the `read` vs. `write` permissions approach, you should be able to grant granular access like `read` permissions for usage of database and schema and `write` permissions to insert data into a specific table within that database and schema.

 Tables and views are listed under `tables` and handled properly behind the scenes.